Cyber Forensics

 Hashdump

-This command can be used to extract and decrypt cached domain credentials stored in the registry which can be availed from the memory dump.
-The hashes that are availed from the memory dump can be cracked using John the Ripper, Hashcat, etc
+You can use this command to extract and decrypt cached domain credentials stored in the registry, which you can obtain from the memory dump.
+You can crack the hashes obtained from the memory dump using John the Ripper, Hashcat, etc.

 Lsadump

-This command is used to dump LSA secrets from the registry in the memory dump.
-This plugin gives out information like the default password, the RDP public key, etc.
+This command dumps LSA secrets from the registry in the memory dump.
+This plugin provides information like the default password, the RDP public key, etc.

 Shellbags

-This command usually parses and prints the shellbag information that is obtained from the registry.
+This command usually parses and prints the shellbag information that the registry provides.

 Getservicesids